mbunge/mbunge.github.io/_posts/2023-12-11-timeless-uw-combo.markdown

 **Supreme Verdict** provides a countermeasure against various creature-based strategies.

 **The Stone Brain** allows for the extraction of a crucial spell from the opponent's library.
 Making the right choice can be challenging in an undeveloped metagame, thus leveraging all information from game one is crucial.

+## Weakness

+The UW Tempo deck faces significant challenges against opponents with **Orcish Bowmaster**, hand disruption strategies, especially paired with **Dreadhorde Arcanist**, and fast-paced aggro decks.

+## Strength

+UW Tempo offers a variety of responses through its permission spells, removal options, and **Teferi, Time Raveler**, enabling it to effectively control the game.

+## Outlook

+UW Tempo has the potential to adapt to the metagame, thanks to its straightforward tempo game plan.
+This adaptability is further enhanced by the flexibility of its card choices and sideboard adjustments.
+For instance, **Counterspell** could be exchanged for **Memory Lapse**, or **Dig Through Time** might be substituted with **Treasure Cruise** to reduce reliance on double blue mana, especially when splashing for another color.
+The deck could evolve by focusing more on the combo aspect, possibly splashing an additional color for efficient storm cards like **Grapeshot**.
+Alternatively, the current combo could be swapped out for more streamlined threats, laying the groundwork for the deck's next evolutionary step.